-The Risk Management function consists of the CRO, supported by members of the Actuarial team, and the Operational Risk team, which reported to the Head of Legal, Compliance and Operational Risk (HoLC&OR) during the year.
-The CRO's and HoLC&ORS's primary responsibilities are to the Board.
-The CRO and HoLC&OR have a dotted reporting line to the Chief Executive Officer ('CEO') on operational issues.
+The Risk Management function consists of the CRO, supported by members of the Actuarial team, and the Operational Risk team.
+The CRO's primary responsibilities are to the Board.
+The CRO have a dotted reporting line to the Chief Executive Officer ('CEO') on operational issues.